Pure perimeter laws for Wilson lines observables: Introduction

 In~\cite{fv2023}, non-perturbative results for the decay of Wilson loops in the low-temperature regime were found by using cluster expansions.
 In~\cite{f2024}, these ideas were adapted to the abelian lattice Higgs model to show that the Marcu-Fredenhagen ratio, which is a limit of a ratio of Wilson line expectations whose length goes to infinity, undergoes a phase transition and can thus be used as an order parameter to distinguish between the phases of the lattice Higgs model.
 The ideas used in this paper are a further development of the ideas and techniques of~\cite{fv2023,f2024}.
-We stress that the main contribution of these papers is not the cluster expansions, as these are special cases of the cluster expansion as presented in, e.g., \cite{fv2017}.
-Instead, the main novelty of these and the current paper is how these cluster expansions are used.
+We stress that the main contribution of these papers is not the cluster expansions, as these are special cases of the cluster expansion as presented in, e.g., \cite{fv2017}, and cluster expansions have been used to study the decay rate of Wilson loop observables also in the physics literature (see, e.g., \cite{s1980,d1973,b1984,bf1985}).
+In particular, in~\cite[Theorem 3.18]{s1980}, a sketch of how to use cluster expansions to obtain perimeter law is presented.
+However, we stress that our main result is not that Wilson loops obey a perimeter law but rather that in the Higgs/confinement regimes, there are no polynomial corrections to the perimeter law.
+In other words, our main result describes the behavior of the term remaining after the perimeter law term has been accounted for.

+In~\cite{f2024}, we used cluster expansions to show that the Marcu-Fredenhagen ratio was non-zero in the Higgs/confinement regime.
+Moreover, in~\cite {fv2023}, we used cluster expansions to find an expansion for the counterpart of the constant \( a_{\beta,\kappa} \) in~\eqref{eq: inequality Higgs} and~\eqref{eq: inequality confinement} for the case \( \kappa = 0. \) In both these papers, the main contribution was new symmetry arguments applied to the terms in the cluster expansions which were needed to obtain the results (see also Section~\ref{sec: proof idea} below).

+However, the methods used there, applied to the setting of this paper, were too coarse to obtain the asymptotics of Theorem~\ref{theorem: Higgs phase} and~Theorem~\ref{theorem: main confinement}.
+The main contribution of this paper is a substantial refinement of these symmetry arguments, which, in addition to~\eqref{eq: inequality Higgs} and~\eqref{eq: inequality confinement}, also explain what the different order asymptotics are caused by.
+These methods could easily be adapted to yield even finer asymptotics.